iamciera/DSxD_website/_posts/2023-07-11-visiting-tuyshtak.md

 Waiting for her outside, I felt a strange sense that something was watching me.
 Or . . . not watching—more like something could see my soul.
 A comforting-strange supernatural feeling settled over me as I went to my vehicle and changed into my warm clothes.

 Ellen walked out of the Visitor Center.
 I noticed her surreptitiously tap her e-link, get distracted for a moment, and then tap it again to turn it off.
-Constantly connected Ellen . . .would she be able to let go and get into this experience?
+Constantly connected Ellen . . . would she be able to let go into this experience?
 Would she miss the opportunity to connect with this place?
 I wasn’t even Native, myself, and I already knew not to ask about what she was seeking.
 But as she walked up to me, I was reminded of how much I loved her, how long we’d known each other.
 Maybe I could still help her in some way.

 Together, we set off.